Karsonito/MagicFileChecker/README.md

 # MagicFileChecker

-MagicFileChecker is a tool to bulk comparison of file structure and extension.
+MagicFileChecker is a tool for bulk comparison of file structure and extensions.

 You can use it to check recovered files from broken filesystem, backups, etc.
 It uses file extension as first sign and file structure (by default first 1024 bytes) as second.